History & Heritage

 At Four Seasons Hotel Shanghai, services are therefore not simple add-ons.
 They form the invisible architecture of the stay.
 It is through them that the hotel can fulfil its principal promise: to offer, in the heart of a major metropolis, an experience that is at once elegant, legible and serene.

-Experiencing Shanghai from the Four Seasons therefore means adopting a balanced approach to the city: intense without being exhausting, elegant without affectation, open to discovery yet always supported by a reliable base.
-For a first journey as much as for a return visit, this way of staying gives access to what is most convincing about Shanghai: a lived modernity never entirely detached from memory.
+Intense without being exhausting, elegant without pretension, open to discoveries yet supported by a solid foundation.
+Whether for a first visit or a return, this way of staying grants access to a lived modernity, never entirely detached from its memory.

 Book with MyConciergeHotel